adyen-examples/adyen-react-native-online-payments/Readme.md

   - [ ] PaySafeCard
   - [ ] Klarna Pay later

+**Note**: You need to [setup a webhook](https://docs.adyen.com/development-resources/webhooks) if you want to handle the results from Pay by Link.

 - [API only](https://docs.adyen.com/checkout/api-only)
   - [ ] Ideal
   - [ ] Credit card